isuck666/isuck666-main-page/README.md

-Hello and welcome to my Github page
+Hello and welcome to my GitHub page.